icgrp/ese532_handouts/_sources/hw4/homework_submission.md

         operands?
 How many bits are necessary to hold the output?)
         (one line)
     5. Report the resource capacity lower bound for `Filter_vertical`.
+Focus on the computation and the computation size identified in the question 3.d while computimg resource capacity;
-Focus on the computation; you may ignore control flow and addressing computations.
+        you may ignore control flow and addressing computations.
         There are many resources that may limit the performance.

         (5 lines)
         ```{hint}
         - As with any resource capacity lower bound analysis, you